adambard/learnxinyminutes-docs/c.html.markdown

   // All variables MUST be declared at the top of the current block scope
   // we declare them dynamically along the code for the sake of the tutorial
+  // (however, C99-compliant compilers allow declarations near the point where
+  // the value is used)

   // ints are usually 4 bytes
   int x_int = 0;